What is dependent personality disorder?

 - Lack of self-confidence

 - Finds relationship as a source of care and support

 - Can’t live or survive without other people

 Dependent behaviors may vary across cultures and age groups.
 Thus, cultural norm and age must be considered when assessing DPD.
 Dependent personality can only be labeled when dependent behaviors are beyond cultural norms.

 The dependent personality disorder is more often found among females.
 While other studies found the same prevalence between males and females.

 Experts believe that there is no single factor that causes dependent personality.
 However, they agreed that it is a combination of genetics, social, and environmental factors.
 They called it the biopsychosocial.

 Treatment of Dependent Personality Disorder

-The most helpful treatment of DPD is a long-term psychotherapy.
-The purpose of this therapy is to help a person with a dependent personality to gain self-confidence and healthy relationship.
+The most helpful treatment of DPD is long-term psychotherapy.
+The purpose of this therapy is to help a person with a dependent personality to gain self-confidence and a healthy relationship.
 Through cognitive-behavioral therapy (CBT), a person with DPD will be trained to develop assertiveness.
-This treatment process will help a person with DPD to gain positive evaluation of his/her true potential.
+This treatment process will help a person with DPD to gain a positive evaluation of his/her true potential.